zulip/zulip/templates/zerver/api/construct-narrow.md

 It is simplest to explain the algorithm for encoding a search as a narrow using a single example.
-Consider the following search query (written as it would be entered in the Zulip webapp's search box).
+Consider the following search query (written as it would be entered in the Zulip web app's search box).
 It filters for messages sent on stream `announce`, not sent by `iago@zulip.com`, and containing the phrase `cool sunglasses`: